Set up and Locate.

 Management and maintenance.

 The management of the hive is a matter of personal choice.

 The chambers can be removed as soon as they have been filled and stored, for example, in our Solitary Bee Hive, Nest Chamber Box and replaced with new chambers.

-Alternatively, the filled chambers can be removed, the clear plate detached and the pupae removed and stored in a cool, dry place and the tunnels cleaned, chambers reassembled and replaced.
+Alternatively, the filled chambers can be removed, the clear plate detached and the pupae carefully removed - a suitably sized, flat tipped screwdriver works well.
+The pupae can then be stored in a cool, dry place (the attic space in our Solitary Bee Observation Hives could be used) and the tunnels cleaned, chambers reassembled and replaced.
 This is best done at the end of the season or before the new season starts.
 Ensure the stored pupae are placed back in a safe place outside before temperatures rise at the start of the season when they start to emerge.